CybersecGen/APT43-Threat-Report/README.md

 - Risk scoring and remediation planning
 - Compliance alignment with frameworks such as NIST and ISO 27001

-Each project includes the challenge, investigative approach, measurable results, and security-focused recommendations.
+Each project includes the challenge, investigative approach, measurable results, and security focused recommendations.

 ---